In football, a playmaker is a player who controls the flow of the team’s play and is often involved in both offensive and defensive play.

 Bernardo Silva’s versatility across the front line makes him an important member of the team.

-Moreso, the Portuguese midfielder’s technique, intelligence, and passing makes him a handful for opposition defenders.
+Moreso, the Portuguese midfielder’s technique, intelligence, ball control, and passing makes him a handful for opposition defenders.

 8. Hakan Çalhanoğlu (Inter Milan)